cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 - On the **Assets** page:
   - To add a single asset, select **New Asset**.
   - To upload assets in bulk in CSV or XLSX format, select **Bulk Assets**.
 Once uploaded, you can select an asset to add an image, [technology stack](/platform-deep-dive/assets/risk-advisories/#add-a-technology-stack-for-your-asset), and [attachments](/getting-started/assets/asset-description/#attachments).
     - If the upload is successful, all your assets from the file are added.
 Otherwise, no assets are created.
-Our algorith doesn't process the request partially.
+Our algorithm doesn't process the request partially.
     - We don't prevent you from creating duplicate assets.
 - When setting up a pentest, on the [Let's Get Started](/getting-started/assets/) screen, select **Create a new asset**.